gem/oq-engine/engine_api.md

 Response:

 The requested result as a blob of text.
 If the desired `export_type` is not supported, an HTTP 404 error is returned.

+#### GET /v1/calc/hazard/run

+Get an HTML for posting new hazard calculations.

+Parameters: None

+Response: A basic HTML form for posting files and parameters for new hazard calculations.

+#### POST /v1/calc/hazard/run

+Run a new hazard calculation with the specified job config file, input models, and other parameters.

+Files:

+    * job_config: an oq-engine job config INI-style file
+    * input_model_1 - input_model_N: any number (including zero) of input model files

+Parameters:

+    * migration_callback_url: optional; post to this URL to initiate post-calculation migration of results; see documentation for the oq-platform Icebox (TODO: link) for more information
+    * owner_user: optional, required with migration_callback_url; specifies the username of the user who will own the migrated results

+Response: Redirects to [/v1/calc/hazard/:calc_id](#get-v1calchazardcalc_id), where `calc_id` is the ID of the newly created calculation.

+#### GET /v1/calc/risk/run

+Get an HTML for posting new hazard calculations.

+Parameters: None

+Response: A basic HTML form for posting files and parameters for new hazard calculations.

+#### POST /v1/calc/risk/run

+Run a new risk calculation with the specified job config file, input models, and other parameters.

+Files:

+    * job_config: an oq-engine job config INI-style file
+    * input_model_1 - input_model_N: any number (including zero) of input model files

+Parameters:

+    * migration_callback_url: optional; post to this URL to initiate post-calculation migration of results; see documentation for the oq-platform Icebox (TODO: link) for more information
+    * owner_user: optional, required with migration_callback_url; specifies the username of the user who will own the migrated results
+    * hazard_calc: the hazard calculation ID upon which to run this risk calculation; specify this or hazard_result
+    * hazard_result: the hazard results ID upon which to run this risk calculation; specify this or hazard_calc

+Response: Redirects to [/v1/calc/risk/:calc_id](#get-v1calcriskcalc_id), where `calc_id` is the ID of the newly created calculation.